|Name||Sasanka Sekhar Chanda|

 Sasanka Sekhar Chanda is a Fellow of the Indian Institute of Management Calcutta.
 Sasanka’s research interests are in strategic decision-making, system failures, and complexity theory.
 In the postgraduate program, Sasanka offers an elective - Strategic analysis of business events, based on CK Prahalad’s work.
 In the executive programs Sasanka offers an elective course on Artificial intelligence in management and business.
-In the doctoral program Sasanka offers courses on Theory of the firm, Philosophy of social science research, Strategy process research and Theory development by computational simulation modelling.
+In the doctoral program Sasanka offers courses on Philosophy of social science research, Theory development by computational simulation modelling, Theory of the firm, and Strategy process research.
 Prior to joining academics, Sasanka worked in the industry in a range of roles spanning engineering, consulting and management for a period spanning fifteen years.

 I see tremendous potential for research by the genetic algorithm model given in Professor James March’s seminal (1991) paper introducing exploration and exploitation through an organizational learning metaphor.
 To me, it is one of the very few algorithms where the emergence of group-level characteristics—distinct from and not aggregate of individual characteristics—can be studied, particularly in the management and organization studies disciplines.
 Moreover, it is possible to study order creation in far-from-equilibrium situations, thereby freeing our minds to look beyond the confining stranglehold of research where obtaining equilibrium is considered the only worthwhile endeavor.
 For some reason or other, March’s study could not be exactly replicated all these years, stymieing its use in research.
 That issue is now resolved, as can be seen in Chanda & Miller (2019) below.
 The MATLAB program replicating March (1991) is available in the appendix of my CV that can be downloaded from this web-page.
 I shall be happy to help in developing understanding and developing modifications and extensions for further research.